canopy-js/canopy-js/README.md

 A professor can explain the material of a semester.
 A domain expert can explain an entire discipline.
 Large explanations have room for points that don't make the cut for publication.
-Large explanations have a single voice, which makes it easier to assimilate the different pieces.
+Large explanations speak with one voice, so it's easy to combine all the pieces.
 However, dealing with large explanations is difficult.
 Large explanations are unweildy to wirite, and unweildy to read.
-We lack the tools to produce large explanations, and we lack the tools to consume them.
+We lack the tools to produce large explanations, and we lack the tools we need to consume them.

-#### 4. Every idea has a unique address, and the page imparts the idea
+#### 4. Every idea has a unique address

 Every idea is a unique entity.
 Currently, we speak about chunks of prose.